nju-websoft/CADDIE/README.md

 ## Datasets

 - All the datasets used in our system are provided in [datasets.zip](https://github.com/nju-websoft/CBDS/blob/main/datasets.zip).
-It contains all the metadata of each dataset, including the title, download link, updated time, etc.
+It contains the metadata of each dataset, including its title, download link, updated time, etc.
-- Each dataset has a unique numerical *"dataset_id"* which are used in the experiments.
-Note that one dataset could have multiple corresponding dump files, identified by *"file_id"*.
+- Each dataset has a unique numerical *"dataset_id"*.
+Note that a dataset may have multiple dump files, identified by different *"file_id"*.

 ## Source Codes and Dependencies